A practical guide to automation for Confluence

 Frequently asked questions

-Automation for Confluence is a native feature that allows you to build simple, "If This, Then That" workflows.
-It’s designed to automate repetitive tasks and keep your Confluence spaces organized by responding to triggers with specific actions, often under certain conditions.
+Automation for Confluence is a native feature that allows you to build efficient, "If This, Then That" workflows.
+It's designed to automate repetitive tasks and keep your Confluence spaces organized by responding to triggers with specific actions, often under certain conditions.

 Share this post